 It’s simple, make sure you process your final pay run of the 2020/21 financial year on time.
 This will help you reconcile any payroll related information for the year and ensure pay data is in the correct period for your reporting.
 When using SmartPayroll this is all sorted in the background and you can pull any reports as and when you need to.
 Easy right?

-3. Staff bonuses and annual leave payouts
+3. Cashing up annual leave

 Here’s a couple of things to remember: